nriddiford/Bioinformatics_training/README.md

 #### 3.2 Update a repository

-If I make any changes to the code in either repository, I will write them on my local machine, and `push` the changes to Github.
-This will mean that the repository that you have just cloned is no longer the latest version.
-To update `pull` your `Bioinformatics_training` repository to get the latest version run:
+If the code in a Github repository is changed - maybe to fix a bug or to add a new feature - if will now be different to the repository that you've just cloned.
+To get `pull` any changes made in `Bioinformatics_training` and incorporate them into your clone, run:

 ```
 cd Bioinformatics_training